 Additionally, if a person experiences any of the following symptoms, they should visit their doctor:

 - sore throat that persists for longer than 2 days

 Diagnosis of tonsillitis

-The diagnosis of tonsillitis by a doctor will start with a general inspection.
-They will be looking for a swollen tonsil region, often with white spots.
+In order to diagnose tonsillitis, a doctor will start with a general examination and will be looking for a swollen tonsil region, often with white spots.

 Doctors may also inspect the exterior of the throat for signs of enlarged lymph glands and a rash that sometimes occurs.

-A swab of the infected area will be taken for closer inspection by a laboratory, to determine whether the causal agent is viral or bacterial.
+The doctor may also take a swab of the infected area for closer inspection by a laboratory, to determine whether the cause of the infection is viral or bacterial.

 Doctors may also carry out a complete blood cell count.
 This test involves taking a tiny amount of blood to investigate levels of certain types of blood cell.
 This bloodwork can help supplement the information taken from the swab.
-In some cases, if the swab is inconclusive, it can help the doctor determine the best treatment.
+In some cases, if the swab is inconclusive, a complete blood cell count can help the doctor determine the best treatment.